BriteSnow/node-vdev/README.md

 ## About

 **vdev** is a set of utilities for high velocity devops focused on enabling aKubernetes centric development and operation model.

-**IMPORTANT** **vdev 0.10.0+** Command command line `./node_modules/.bin/vdev` has changed format.
+**IMPORTANT** **vdev 0.10.0+** Command command line `./node_modules/.bin/vdev` changed syntax.
 See below for new commands.

 **NOTE**: At this point this tool is very focused on a specific set of technologies (docker/kubernetes), nodeJs/TypeScript, postgres as db, and google cloud platform).
 For anybody external to BriteSnow dev (or its client), it might be considered experimental as API and cli might changes.
 Feel free to cherry pick what you might find useful (all MIT license).

 **vdev** has two main constructs:

-- **bocks** are module or service (when dockerfile) that get built. vDev recognize if there is a `tsconfig.json`, `package.json`, `Dockerfile` and perform the appropriate built.
+- **blocks** are module or service (when dockerfile) that get built. vDev recognize if there is a `tsconfig.json`, `package.json`, `Dockerfile` and perform the appropriate built.
 As of now, vdev does not have a plugin feature, but this will come in the future.
 Block can also have `webBundles` which can be .js, .ts, .pcss (postcss), or .tmpl (handlebars assume), and vdev will do the appropriate  compile.

 - **realms** are kubernetes/cluster contexts where container blocks and yaml resources get deployed to.
 Realm commands allow to change easily between those k8s contexts and gcp project in one command, and provide simple yet powerfull yaml handlebars templating scheme.
 Today supports GCP, but the goal is to add AWS soon.